ramhiser/ramhiser.github.io/software.md

   collection of various regional information determined by the U.S. Census Bureau along with demographic data.

+* [clusteval](https://github.com/ramhiser/clusteval) - An R package that
+  provides a suite of tools to evaluate clustering algorithms, clusterings, and individual clusters.

 * [sparsediscrim](https://github.com/ramhiser/sparsediscrim) - An R package that
   is a collection of sparse and regularized classification models intended for small-sample, high-dimensional data sets.
 The models include the well-known